Franklin Half Dollar Coins

 Design Details and Symbolism

-The Franklin Half Dollar features Benjamin Franklin’s portrait on the obverse, a tribute to his role as a Founding Father and statesman.
-On the reverse, the Liberty Bell stands prominently, symbolizing American independence and freedom.
-A small eagle was added to meet legal requirements, though Franklin himself opposed using birds on coins.
-Together, these elements created a design that blended patriotism with artistry, making the coin instantly recognizable and historically meaningful.
+The Franklin Half Dollar features a bold portrait of Benjamin Franklin on the obverse, honoring his legacy as a Founding Father, inventor, and statesman.
+The reverse showcases the Liberty Bell, a timeless symbol of American independence, accompanied by a small eagle added to satisfy legal requirements.
+Together, these elements create a design that blends patriotism, simplicity, and historical depth, making the coin instantly recognizable and culturally significant.

 Collecting the Franklin Half Dollar